-Paint on the car looking a little shabby?
+Paint on your car starting to fade or peel?
 Discover if your car insurance policy will cover you for paint damage.

 In some situations you might be able to claim paint damage under car insurance, in others you won’t be covered at all, and sometimes you might even have to pay more or less for paint fixes following a claim.

 If you've got comprehensive car insurance, you'll probably be covered for paint damage.
 But before you pop that claim in, make sure it makes sense financially, especially if you'll have to pay an excess.

 Want cover for paint damage?
 Compare comprehensive car insurance